addisoni/cmpe131_g4/meetings.md

 ### Coordinating milestone meetings at least once a week

 ### 2023-11-28 at 21:00
  - Attendees: Addison, Benjamin, and Najm
-- Milestone 2: Verified everyone's progress and implemented all features with pull requests for some commits
+ - Milestone 2: Did pull requests for everyone's requirement portion (3 hours)
-- Togther, verified we have at least 9 requirements for M2
+ - <Current attendees> Had some merge conflicts that occurred in the process of doing pull requests which we resolved
-- README.md to be completed by 11/29.
+ - Updated our README.md file and made it look neat along with a logo and table of contents

 ### 2023-11-27 at 21:05
 - Attendees: Addison, Benjamin, and Stephen